fcapolini/modicumjs/README.md

 }
 ```

+DataConsumers can be registered with Data instances in order to be notified then data changes.

 ### class Data

 ```typescript
 constructor(data:any)
 ```

 A Data instance is a simple data container.
-An initial value can be passed a instantiation.
+An initial value can be passed at instantiation.

 ```typescript
 setData(data?:any)